pristine-shin/sprint-10-sql-sequelize-express/aa10-express-error-handling-404-part-time/README.md

 browser of `Cannot GET /some-unknown-resource`.

-You want to create a "Resource Not Found" middleware that should create an error when none of the route handlers are matched to a request method/URL path combination.
+You want to create a "Resource Not Found" middleware that should create an error when of the route handlers are matched to a request method/URL path combination.
 This middleware should **override that default Express response** by throwing an error if a request doesn't match any of the route handlers.